Binding (linguistics): Configuration (c-command)

 In both examples, the personal pronoun she does not c-command its antecedent Alice, resulting in the grammaticality of both sentences despite reversed linear order.

 Function (rank)

 The alternative to a c-command approach posits a ranking of syntactic functions (SUBJECT > FIRST OBJECT > SECOND OBJECT > PREPOSITIONAL OBJECT).
+(Note: A number of approaches to binding build on a hierarchy of syntactic functions, although the terminology they employ usually varies.
+In particular, the HPSG and LFG frameworks posit a basic hierarhcy of syntactic functions.
+See Pollard and Sag (1994:121), who build on the notion of o-command, and see Bresnan (2001:212), who employs the "rank" terminology used here.)
 Subject-object asymmetries are addressed in terms of this ranking.
 Since subjects are ranked higher than objects, an object can have the subject as its antecedent, but not vice versa.
 With basic cases, this approach makes the same prediction as the c-command approach.
 The first two sentences from the previous section are repeated here: